 DIY Fall Decor Pumpkins from Old Sweaters: Hello Gourd-geous!

+It’s never too early to make some DIY pumpkins from old sweaters!
 I love decorating for fall and halloween, so it’s hard to keep myself from putting skeletons and jack-o-lanterns around the house before September.
 “But Laura!
 It’s still SUMMER!”
 I know, but we have so little time to enjoy the transistion from hot and humid to cold and dark.

-So clearly I needed updated fall decor…that I could leave up beyond October 31st.
+So clearly I needed updated fall decor…that I could also leave up beyond October 31st.
 Pumpkins are classic, and sweater material can make a room look and feel more cozy.

 With just a needle, this is easy enough for my “non-crafty” friends, too!
+Pull out an old sweater or shirt from your closet and try the tutorial below (with lots of pictures!) to see how to make your own!

-Quick Steps for this Fall Decor:
+Quick Steps for a DIY Pumpkin Fall Decor:

 - Raid your closet or take a quick trip to Goodwill.
 Any sweater (or thick tank top) will work.